Tokenisation Algorithms

 merge es+t: low · est

-A rare word like "lowestest" would simply stop merging earlier and come out as low + est + est — that graceful fallback to known fragments is exactly why subword models handle unseen words so well.
+A rare word like "lowestest" would simply stop merging earlier and come out as low + est + est — this is how BPE handles out-of-vocabulary words.

 Try it — train BPE step by step

 Edit the corpus, then press Step to apply one merge at a time.
-The middle panel shows the live adjacent-pair counts (the winner is highlighted — that's what gets merged next); watch the word table rebuild and the merge list grow.
+The middle panel shows the live adjacent-pair counts; watch the word table rebuild and the merge list grow.

 Interactive · BPE trainer